corentindautreme/corentindautreme.github.io/_posts/2020-12-5-Recreating-The-2021-Eurovision-Logo-Using-Css.md

 A bit of polishing later, here's what I came up with!
 You can find the full code [on CodePen](https://codepen.io/CorentinDautreme/pen/MWjyjRv).
 Well done again [CLEVER ° FRANKE](https://www.cleverfranke.com/work/eurovision) for a smart and nerdy artwork.
 I cannot wait to see the full extent of it this spring.

 ![_config.yml]({{ site.baseurl }}/images/articles/2020-12-5-Recreating-The-2021-Eurovision-Logo-Using-Css/005.png)

-*Yes that looks horribly inaccurate but it worked alright*